 - FREE SOFTWARE menu item links to pages where users can find free geotechnical software, such as constitutive model implementations, calibration software and interfaces between various finite element code model formats.
 Note that SoilModels Members only (free registration is available here) are eligible for software download.

 - Two membership levels are introduced: “Members” and “Consultants”.
 Anyone registering to SoilModels becomes a Member automatically.
 Members can download software and contribute to discussions in our open Forum, both as post authors and as commenters of existing posts.
-Members are shown on the map in the Members Directory, but they can neither be searched nor contacted through the SoilModels interface.
+Members are shown on the map in the Members Directory, but they can not be contacted through the SoilModels interface.
 Any Member can optionally hide his/her profile from the Members Directory using Privacy tab under account settings.

 - Members can apply to upgrade to “Consultant” status.
 Only geotechnical professionals who can demonstrate their expertise in one of the fields of geotechnical engineering are eligible for SoilModels Consultant status, the application is evaluated by the Soilmodels.info Panel of Coordinators.
 Once approved, they appear in the Consultants Directory where they can be searched by various filter and search criteria.
 They can also be contacted by registered users (of both Member and Consultant status) using the SoilModels contact form (their email address is not revealed to the users).
 Any Consultant can optionally hide his/her profile from the Consultants Directory and/or disable contact forms using Privacy tab under account settings.

 Note that the software available at SoilModels and our consultant database comes without any formal warranty and SoilModels cannot be held liable for any losses caused by using products and information available thereof.
 Development of the website has partially be funded by the project TACR TA04031603.